sakuraloku/MineTheWorld/README.md

 The other two functions give you choices to set http head property.
 When the http page you access is coded not by utf-8.
 Before call above functions, CODE_MODE is need to be set such as gbk.
+NOTE: Now HttpPage has ability to identify code mode of http page, and automatically transfer to the mode, so you do not have to set code mode manually.

 # Cookie
 Cookie is integrated to HttpPage, so you do not need to operate it.